DaveO-Home/dodex/README.md

 1. Click a tab to page to desired card.
 1. Click the face or back of a card to flip current cards.
 1. Enter a dial with mouse and with mouse down slowly move up or down to flip cards.
+1. Double-Click on bottom static card or dials to popup the front-end load file form.
+1. Double-Click again to close or click close button.

 __Note;__ Firefox works best by only clicking the tabs.